Should I cover my outdoor A/C or Heat Pump unit?

 If you are experiencing cooling problems, there are a few things you can check before calling us!

-• Take a look at the circuit breaker panel to ensure that your heating system breaker is “ON”.
+- Look at the circuit breaker panel to ensure that your heating system breaker is “ON.”

-• Check your outdoor discount, generally mounted near you outdoor unit to make sure it is “ON”.
+- Check your outdoor discount, generally mounted near your outdoor unit, to make sure it is “ON”.

-• Check your indoor furnace or air handler system switch.
-Make sure your “SYSTEM SWITCH” is set to “ON”.
+- Check your indoor furnace or air handler system switch.
+Ensure your “SYSTEM SWITCH” is set to “ON.”
 This switch is typically a traditional toggle switch that may have a RED cover plate.

-• Ensure your thermostat is “ON”, is set to “COOL”, and the desired room temperature is set lower than the ambient temperature.
+- Ensure your thermostat is “ON”, is set to “COOL”, and the desired room temperature is lower than the ambient temperature.

-• Take a look at your registers around the house to make sure they are not obstructed.
+- Look at your registers around the house to ensure they are not obstructed.

 Other possible issues:

-• Modern AC systems have a time delay function, so if your thermostat was off then wait a few minutes before checking again.
+- Modern AC systems have a time delay function, so if your thermostat is off, then wait a few minutes before checking again.

-• If your system is blowing cool air, but not cooling as well as it should, check your outdoor unit to ensure there is nothing blocking air flow through the outdoor coil.
-PLEASE NOTE: Be very careful not to damage the fins on your outdoor coil and call us if you need help!
+- If your system is blowing cool air but not cooling as well as it should, check your outdoor unit to ensure there is nothing blocking air flow through the outdoor coil.
+PLEASE NOTE: Be careful not to damage the fins on your outdoor coil, and call us if you need help!

-• If your AC system utilizes a condensate pump, take a look to ensure that it is not completely full or water.
-If it is check the power to the condensate pump.
-Then if possible empty the condensate pump.
-If the AC system restarts you may need to have a professional AC tech replace the condensate pump.
+- If your AC system utilizes a condensate pump, take a look to ensure that it is not full of water.
+If it is, check the power of the condensate pump.
+Then, if possible, empty the condensate pump.
+If the AC system restarts,, you may need a professional AC tech to replace the condensate pump.

 The frost/ice is caused by a lack of airflow across the indoor coil during cooling operation.

-To eliminate this issue change your furnace or air handler filter, make sure all registers in your home are open and unobscured, and if either item is the culprit then turn your AC system to fan only to for a while to help speed the thawing process before re-starting your cooling function.
+To eliminate this issue, change your furnace or air handler filter, make sure all registers in your home are open and unobscured, and if either item is the culprit, then turn your AC system to fan only for a while to help speed the thawing process before re-starting your cooling function.